ScrollPrize/scrollprize-website/docs/06_tutorial3.md

   <figcaption className="mt-0">The basic principle of “virtual unwrapping” <a href="https://youtu.be/VG8oOMHCg74?t=38">(source)</a></figcaption>
 </figure>

-To perform segmentation and flattening, we'll use [Volume Cartographer](https://github.com/educelab/volume-cartographer), a virtual unwrapping toolkit built by [EduceLab](https://www2.cs.uky.edu/dri).
+To perform segmentation and flattening, we'll use [Volume Cartographer](https://github.com/educelab/volume-cartographer), a virtual unwrapping toolkit built by [EduceLab](https://www2.cs.uky.edu/dri)’s Seth Parker.
 Volume Cartographer is designed to create meshes along surfaces of a manuscript (e.g. pages or scroll wraps) and then sample the voxels around these meshes to create a 2D image of the manuscript's contents.
 Volume Cartographer installs many tools and utilities.
 In this tutorial we’ll be looking at the main `VC` GUI as well as the `vc_render` tool.

 :::tip